 Horikoshi discussed the My Hero Academia manga’s ending several times in recent years.
 In 2017 and 2018, he revealed that he mapped out ideas for the big finale to the entire series, but the Heroes Rising movie ended up using at least one of the major elements.

 In the summer of 2018, Horikoshi revealed that he’d considered ending the story with Volume 30, but then he realized that “ending the series at Volume 30 will be impossible.”
-If the manga stays on schedule, Volume 30 will release in December 2020.
+If the manga stays on schedule, Volume 30 will release in February 2021.

 For more details on the MHA manga’s ending, please see our article on this topic.

 Overall, My Hero Academia anime followed the manga’s story closely.
-The anime adaptation has added original content, and even some filler recap episodes, but it’s been faithful to the heart of the story.
+The anime adaptation has added original content and even some filler recap episodes, but it’s been faithful to the heart of the story.

 The pacing has been solid, telling the story at a comfortable pace without making it feel dragged out.
 So far, anime studio Bones has been adapting two manga chapters for every episode, which is slightly faster-paced than the first season that averaged 1.5 chapters per episode.